therion23/KatanaHacking/README.md

 No warranties!
 Use at your own risk!
 If anything breaks, it's NOT my fault.

  If your Katana fries from trying out the USB commands documented here, it should be considered a firmware bug and filed with Creative.

 ## tl;dr:
 - [USB protocol](USB.md)
 - [Infrared codes](IR.md)

 ## What was used:
-- Firmware 2.1.210426.140
+- Firmware 2.1.210426.140 - this firmware update was not accompanied by a driver or application update, so i suppose this will work with the 2019 firmware as well.
 - USB protocol captured using Wireshark and USBPcap on Windows, and analysed using Wireshark on Linux.
 - IR codes read using an ESP32 and a standard 38kHz infrared photocell.
 - No reverse engineering of drivers, applications or firmware files have taken place.
 Frankly, i wouldn't know where to begin.